TBear79/winston-fast-rabbitmq/README.md

 Default: ''

-Used if RabbitMQ is configured with a virtual host on the server.
+Used if RabbitMQ is configured with a virtual host.

 ### port